natefinch/lumberjack/README.md

 example, if your Logger.Filename is `/var/log/foo/server.log`, a backup created at 6:30pm on Nov 11 2016 would use the filename `/var/log/foo/server-2016-11-04T18-30-00.000.log`

+If ArchiveDir is set it will backup the old logfiles to this directory.
+This directory is assumed to already exists.

 ### Cleaning Up Old Log Files
 Whenever a new logfile gets created, old log files may be deleted.
 The most